section-engineering-education/engineering-education/content/articles/dockerized-prisma-postgres-api/index.md

 With native drivers, the database connection is natively implemented using the barebones of the programming language.

 Other options would be to use an [ORM](https://en.wikipedia.org/wiki/Object–relational_mapping) (object-relational mapper).
 For example, when working with Node.js, MongoDB provide a mongoose (an NPM library) database driver.
-This makes it easy for a developer to connect a Node.js backend to a MongoDB database.
+This makes it easier for a developer to connect a Node.js backend to a MongoDB database.

 ORM will introduce you to some new features like:
 - Modeling